 If you were injured in a bus accident, either as a passenger or in another vehicle, you may have grounds to pursue compensation for the injuries you’ve suffered.
 The New Rochelle bus accident attorneys of Morelli Law Firm may be able to help.

 While compensation for a bus injury may seem straightforward, the reality is far from it.
-Filing a claim for a bus accident has many challenges, mostly because there are so many variables in these cases, and any of them could significantly affect how you pursue or recover damages.
+Filing a claim for a bus accident has many challenges.
+There are so many variables in these cases, and any of them could significantly affect how you pursue or recover damages.

 New Rochelle Bus Accident Lawyer Near Me 877-751-9800

 I’m Not Certain I Can Afford a Lawyer.
 How Are Bus Accident Lawyers Paid for Their Services?

 If we do not win your case, you will owe us nothing.
 We understand that you need money to pay your bills and cover your losses.
 We know how difficult it can be to pay for your expenses in addition to legal fees.
 To make it possible for you to get justice for your injuries, our lawyers work on a contingency fee basis.

 Contingency means that the fees for our services are deducted from a settlement or court award.
 There is no out-of-pocket cost to you.
 A typical personal injury case involving a bus accident will generally be in the 30-45% range, depending on the law firm you choose and the complexity of the case.

 Any fees we charge will be clearly explained in plain language and provided in writing so that there will be no surprise charges or hidden fees.

 Recoverable Damages in a New Rochelle Bus Accident

 An insurance claim or civil lawsuit may compensate you for the damages and harm you endured because of the bus accident.
 This could include: